hbowie/practopian-v3/basic/the Site.md

 * I have some additional pieces that I classify as **[Appreciations][]**: these are written to explain my enthusiasms for various works by others: songs, films books and the like.

-* I also post short, topical comments from time to time that you will find under the **[Social][]** heading.

 * The **[Quotes][]** section contains brief quotations from works by others that I've found particularly enlightening.

-* The sections listed above generally follow the expected norm of showing the latest additions first; for other ways to access the complete site contents, I encourage you to explore the **[Archive][]** page.

-BTW, this latest rendition of my site has been built using [Drupal 8](https://drupal.org), and is hosted by the fine people at [Pantheon](https://pantheon.io).

-If you'd like to drop me a line about any subject likely to be of mutual interest, feel free to use the [Website feedback page](contact/feedback), and I'll do my level best to respond in a timely fashion.
+If you'd like to drop me a line about any subject likely to be of mutual interest, feel free to [send me a note](mailto:feedback@practopian.org), and I'll do my level best to respond in a timely fashion.

 -- [Herb Bowie][hbowie], October, 2020

-[appreciations]: appreciation/index.html
+[appreciations]: ../appreciation/index.html

-[archive]: archive.html

-[essays]: essays/latest.html
+[essays]: ../blog/hbowie/latest.html

 [hbowie]: https://hbowie.net/about.html

-[quotes]: quotes/index.html
+[quotes]: ../quotes/latest.html

-[social]: micro/latest.html

 [thornt]: http://www.paulthorn.com/aint-love-strange-land

-[titles]: essays/by-title.html
+[titles]: ../essays/by-title.html

-[topics]: tags/index.html
+[topics]: ../tags/index.html